BIOS1140/BIOS1140.github.io/docs/Exercise5.md

 This should be the same as you got before, but with a lot less work.
 Next, we'll look at applying a function to a bigger data set with `apply()`.

-#### Applying functions to matrices and data frames
+### Applying functions to matrices and data frames

 Extending our *LCT* and lactase persistence example, let's get some data from multiple human populations.
 You can download the data [here](https://bios1140.github.io/data/lct_count.tsv)

-**Import the data into R using the `read.table()` function.
+**Exercise: Import the data into R using the `read.table()` function.
 If you're unsure about how you do this, remember that you can go back and check in the tutorial from the first week**

 <details>